South Koreas Suspended President Attends Impeachment Hearing - UrduPoint

 Yoon has claimed the criminal probe is illegal and resisted arrest for weeks, vowing to "fight to the end".

-Although Yoon won the presidential election in 2022, the opposition Democratic Party has a majority in parliament after winning legislative polls last year.
+Although he won the presidential election in 2022, the opposition Democratic Party has a majority in parliament after winning legislative polls last year.

 The Democratic Party has celebrated the president's arrest, with a top official calling it "the first step" to restoring constitutional and legal order.